AndrasE/firsty/README.md

 ## Hi there 👋

 I think the title is self-explanatory.
-This project was part of my self-study.
+This project was part of my self-study. <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a> gang!

 Take care, code safe! 💻